tinkledoomhammer/some-notes/stackedit/Code/Rust/100 Exercises.md

 * `sender.send(...)` to push data into the channel
 * `receiver.recv` to pull data from the channel
 * `Sender` is clonable.
 Multiple coppies will send data to the same channel
-* `Receiverr` is not clonable. there can be only one receiver per mpsc
+* `Receiver` is not clonable. there can be only one receiver per mpsc
 * Both `Sender` and `Receiver` are generic over a type parameter `T`
 	* `T` is the type of data passed through the channel i.e. **message type**
 * Errors are returned when the channel is effectively closed
 	* `send` will return an error if the receiver has been dropped
-	* `recv` returns an error if all shenders have dropped and the channel is empty
+	* `recv` returns an error if all senders have dropped and the channel is empty

 ### 7.06 Interior Mutability
 ```rust